 The remains of Beitske were found during excavations of the terp of the village Hogebeintum, in the north of province Friesland.
 Beitske is not named after the successful Frisian racing driver Beitske Visser.
 No, her name is a reference to the wooden tree-coffin she was found in.
 Sorry twice, Beitske Visser!
-The Fries Museum in the city of Leeuwarden simply did a poll, and the name Beitske was the most popular one.
+The Fries Museum in Leeuwarden simply did a poll, and the name Beitske was the most popular one.
 Also, in 2015 Maja d’Hollosy reconstructed her face in a very beautiful way (see image below).
 “All nice to know, but what has all this to do with this topic?” you might think.
 The following two things of Beitske are of need to know for the burning question of this blog post.

 Secondly, the age of Beitske.
 She was around fifty years old when she died.
 A considerable age in those days.
 However, the period she lived in, is truly relevant.
 This is the seventh century.
 Considering her personal age, Beitske lived ca. 650.

-A lot of expenses and efforts for an old woman.
+A lot of expenses and efforts for an old woman

-So, the distinctive element out of the above is that the Frisians were agrarians and sea traders at the same time.
+So, the distinctive element out of the above is that the Frisians were agrarians and sea traders.
 The season to sail and for trade was from spring to the end of summer.
 We may assume, the management of the farm was (partly) left to the women.
 It all was relevant for the social position of women.
 It goes much too far to say women were equal to men.
 Not at all.
 But they had big responsibilities and steered the house and farm for months during the absence of their trading men overseas.
 No child daycare.
 Preparing the house for winter even.
 Several historians argue this laid the foundation for a strong(er) position of women compared with other surrounding cultures, or better, with southern Europe.

 The Frisian custom of ‘knot cloths’ which still existed in the seventeenth century, fitted within this old tradition.
 In a small piece of cloth some coins were placed with a loosely knotted knot.
 This was offered with the proposal by the boy.
 If the girl accepted the money or gift, she drew the knot tighter, after which they were engaged.
 In the sixteenth century, the custom of a ‘knottekistje’ existed.
 A small case that contained silver pennies and money that was given to the girl with the offer of marriage.
 If she accepted, they were engaged.
-In short, show me the money, was what see demanded.
+In short, show me the money, was what she demanded.

-When talking about medieval monastery life, in high-medieval Frisia the Knights Hospitaller of Saint John had a strong presence, comparable with other regions in Europe during the period of the Crusades.
+When looking at medieval monastery life in high-medieval Frisia, the Knights Hospitaller of Saint John had a strong presence, comparable with other regions in Europe during the period of the Crusades.
 Around the year 1300 there were more than twenty houses with a convent in Frisia.
 Interestingly, and totally different from the houses of the Knight Hospitaller of Saint John elsewhere in Europe, was that nearly all of the Saint John houses in Frisia were inhabited by women, mainly lay-sisters.
 These houses needed to be profitable, and thus the women must have been economic active within the community.
 The Saint John Order represented about a fourth of total of monastic houses in Frisia.
 The other three quarters of the houses and monasteries belonged to the orders of the Augustinians, of Saint Benedict, of the Cistercians, of the Premonstratensians and a few to the Teutonic Order.
 Most of these monasteries were inhabited by women too, both choir nuns (or cloistered nuns) and lay-sisters.

 Let’s step back to the Early Middle Ages again.
 A beautiful ninth-century story has been preserved.
 It is about a women living in a Frisian colony in Birka in present-day southern Sweden.
 An old, Frisian woman, whose name was Frideburg, requested her daughter Catla to make the journey to the emporium of Dorestat in the River Rhine area of Frisia after her death, in order to distribute her fortune among the church and the poor.
 Her daughter did what was requested.
-She traveled all the way to Dorestat, present-day Wijk bij Duurstede in the Netherlands, and distributed the wealth of her mother (Lebecq, 1992).
-Chew on that guys!
+She traveled all the way to Dorestat, present-day Wijk bij Duurstede in the Netherlands, and distributed the wealth of her mother (Lebecq 1992).

-Another interesting story around 800 was that of Saint Ludger when he was in Frisia to convert the people to Christendom.
+Another interesting story around 800 was that of Saint Ludger, when he was in Frisia to convert the people to Christendom.
 In the village Helewyret, present-day Helwerd in province Groningen, Saint Ludger met the beloved blind bard named Bernlef.
 Bernlef was introduced to Saint Ludger by a woman named Meinsuit.
 A mysterious woman.
 Who was she and why was it a woman who introduced Bernlef, and not a noble or a man of stature?
 A visit of an authority like Ludger was not your regular thing, those days.
 Want to know more about Meinsuit or the blind bard Bernlef, read our blog post One of history’s enlightening hikes, that of Bernlef.